adibarra/adibarra.com/src/pages/posts/tamugd-writeup.md

 #### The Main Chart Pane

 The main chart pane was the most complicated pane to implement.
 It would contain a graph showing the average GPA for a course over time, and doing so would require a lot of number crunching on the data returned from the API.
-I decided to use [Chart.js](https://www.chartjs.org/) to implement the graph.
+I decided to use <GithubLink repo="chartjs/Chart.js" /> to implement the graph.
 I had some difficulty getting the graph to look how I wanted it to, but after a few hours of tinkering, I got it to look how I wanted and made it responsive.

 <figure>
   <img src="/assets/posts/tamugd-writeup/main-chart-pane.png" alt="The main chart pane with placeholder data" rounded-lg />